athisav/athisav.github.io/_posts/2020-09-01-virtual-youtubers.md

 ---

-The year 2017, Donald Trump was sworn into the oval office was the biggest news around.
+The year 2017, Donald Trump sworn into the oval office was the biggest news around.
 However, as for me, there are better things to pay attention to in the realm of programming and technology advancement.
 Browsing through Youtube was a common occurrence for me in between college classes.
 One thing that caught my eye